 - Endometrial atrophy—After menopause, the endometrium may become too thin as a result of low estrogen levels.
 This condition is called endometrial atrophy.
 As the lining thins, you may have abnormal bleeding.

 - Endometrial hyperplasia—In this condition, the lining of the uterus thickens.
 It can cause irregular or heavy bleeding.
 Endometrial hyperplasia most often is caused by excess estrogen without enough progesterone.
 In some cases, the cells of the lining become abnormal.
 This condition, called atypical hyperplasia, can lead to cancer of the uterus.
 When endometrial hyperplasia is diagnosed and treated early, endometrial cancer often can be prevented.
 Bleeding is the most common sign of endometrial cancer in women after menopause (see FAQ147 Endometrial Hyperplasia).

 To diagnose the cause of abnormal perimenopausal bleeding or bleeding after menopause, your health care professional will review your personal and family health history.
 You will have a physical exam.
 You also may have one or more of the following tests:

 - Endometrial biopsy—Using a thin tube, a small amount of tissue is taken from the lining of the uterus.
 The sample is sent to a lab where it is looked at under a microscope.

-- Transvaginal ultrasound—Sound waves are used to create a picture of the pelvic organs with a device placed in the vagina.
+- Pelvic ultrasound—Sound waves are used to create a picture of the pelvic organs with a device placed on the abdomen or in the vagina.

 - Sonohysterography—Fluid is injected into the uterus through a tube, called a catheter, while ultrasound images are made of the uterus.